Overview of Windows as a service

 General Availability Channel

 In the General Availability Channel, feature updates are available annually.
 This servicing model is ideal for pilot deployments and testing of feature updates and for users such as developers who need to work with the latest features.
-Once the latest release has gone through pilot deployment and testing, you will be able to choose the timing at which it goes into broad deployment.
+Once the latest release has gone through pilot deployment and testing, you'll be able to choose the timing at which it goes into broad deployment.

 When Microsoft officially releases a feature update, we make it available to any device not configured to defer feature updates so that those devices can immediately install it.
 Organizations that use Windows Server Update Services (WSUS), Microsoft Configuration Manager, or Windows Update for Business, however, can defer feature updates to selective devices by withholding their approval and deployment.
-In this scenario, the content available for the General Availability Channel will be available but not necessarily immediately mandatory, depending on the policy of the management system.
-For more details about servicing tools, see Servicing tools.
+In this scenario, the content available for the General Availability Channel is available but not necessarily immediately mandatory, depending on the policy of the management system.
+For more information about servicing tools, see Servicing tools.